 You can take up to two items of mobility equipment with you.
 Airlines may not be required to compensate you in full if this equipment is lost or damaged so consider separate insurance cover.

-Always check beforehand if there are any safety or security restrictions on certain medical equipment such as oxygen cylinders.
+Always check beforehand if there are any safety or security restrictions on the medical equipment you take with you.
+There may be restrictions on equipment such as oxygen cylinders, and certain types of wheelchair batteries.